Summerland California Activities

 Our state-of-the-art kitchen is the perfect setting for learning how to budget, plan, and prepare healthy meals.
 Because campers that have been sedentary with online activities may need a healthy focus, we also teach campers how to choose healthy foods and appropriate portions- in addition to tracking calorie intake and burning in our Behavior Planning Journal (BPJ).

-However, nothing is more powerful at creating behavioral change than sparking interest in a new hobby or sport.
+However, nothing is more powerful at creating behavioral change than sparking interest in a new hobby or interest.
 As a result, the primary focus of our active component is to give campers an opportunity to experience outdoor living and recreation.

 At Summerland California, we recommend parents run with any momentum created at camp.
-If your child develops an interest in stand up paddleboarding, perhaps a paddleboard could be a reward for keeping up with their Behavior Planning Journal (BPJ) for 30 days post-camp.
+If your child develops an interest in culinary skill development, perhaps additional culinary lessons back home could be a reward for keeping up with their Behavior Planning Journal (BPJ) for 30 days post-camp.